Welcome To The Journey!

 Life has many things in store for you as you walk this path we call “adulting”.

-I’m not telling you to just suck it up, shut up and cope.
+I’m not telling you to just shut up and cope.

 That is not healthy or productive.
 Many people will tell you to do just that.
 It’s your choice to listen.
 Learn not to.